SilasD12/Active-Directory-Homelab/docs/group-policy.md

 - **Restrict Control Panel Policy**
   - This policy is applied to select OUs and prohibits their users from accesing the control panel.
     - <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/3baaa210-bdba-4577-b672-f168d2d01b1a" />

+    - What this mirrors:
+      - Users besides IT do not have a reason to access the Window's Control Panel for their job duties.
+This follows the Principle of Least Privilege and ensures users are not accessing more than necessary.
+Plus, the control panel houses settings that can be problematic if accessed by the wrong or malicious actor.

 - **Password Policy**
   - This policy is enabled domain-wide and is configured in the Default Domain Policy GPO
   - Sets password requirements to make domain accounts more secure